apigee/streetcarts-tutorial/streetcarts/README.md

 ## Quick test

-Make a call that doesn't require an OAuth token, like this:
+Grab the consumer key from StreetCarts' SC-APP-TRIAL or SC-APP-UNLIMITED developer app.
+Use the consumer key as an API to make a call that doesn't require an OAuth token, such as this GET call:

-curl http://<your_org>}-test.apigee.net/v1/streetcarts/foodcarts -H 'x-api-key: <your api key>'
+`curl http://<your_org>-test.apigee.net/v1/streetcarts/foodcarts -H 'x-api-key: <your api key>'`

-Grab the API key from either the SC-APP-TRIAL or SC-APP-UNLIMITED apps.

 ## Using OAuth